Whisperrr/SensitivityRandomizer/README.md

 ## Overview

-This tool generates smooth, randomized sensitivity multiplier curves around a baseline value using [Interception](http://www.oblita.com/interception.html) and [Armadillo](http://arma.sourceforge.net/) in C++.
+This tool generates smooth or step-like, randomized sensitivity multiplier curves around a baseline value using [Interception](http://www.oblita.com/interception.html) and [Armadillo](http://arma.sourceforge.net/) in C++.
 The goal of this tool is to begin to understand the effects of varying mouse sensitivities while aim training.

 Ideally, this is something to occasionally **_train_** with, but not to have active during actual gameplay.
 While there's no concrete proof to back this up, we feel smoothly varying sensitivity might increase reactivity and help train fine motor movements in a way that's superior to keeping with a single sensitivity.
 Thus, the target audience will be people who play aim trainers such as [Kovaak's FPS Aim Trainer](https://store.steampowered.com/app/824270/KovaaKs_FPS_Aim_Trainer/).